Vansh983/dev-base/service/apache.md

   - [Disabling a Module](#disabling-a-module)
   - [Viewing Apache Logs](#viewing-apache-logs)
   - [Configuring Virtual Hosts](#configuring-virtual-hosts)

-## Introduction

-Apache is a widely-used open-source web server software.
-It is known for its role in serving HTTP requests, providing a secure, efficient, and extensible server that provides HTTP services in sync with the current HTTP standards.

 ## Installing Apache

 To install Apache on a Debian-based Linux system (e.g., Ubuntu):